carbon-re/interview-shc/src/infra/plant-data/bcd.README.md

-# Document Title
+# Bharat Cement Development

 This csv contains a year's worth of data for the BCD plant

-Unhelpfully, they only send NCV when it changes.
+Unhelpfully, they only send NCV when it changes, so you only have a single value.

 Cement plants are 24 x 7 operations, except when they're not.